conjoon/conjoon.github.io/docs/guides/connectingbackends.md

 ---
-id: configurationdetails
+id: connectingbackends
-title: Configuration Details
-description: Configuration Details and defining Plugins
-slug: /advanced/configurationdetails
+title: Install & Connect Backends
+description: How to install and connect Backends with conjoon
 ---

 :::tip